MahmoudHousam/data-engineering/Module_1/README.md

 ## Installing Chocolatey

-- Install with powershell.exe
+Install with powershell.exe:

-- With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.
+- With PowerShell, you must ensure `Get-ExecutionPolicy` is not `Restricted`.
 We suggest using Bypass to bypass the policy to get things installed or AllSigned for quite a bit more security.

 - Run `Get-ExecutionPolicy`.
 If it returns `Restricted`, then run `Set-ExecutionPolicy AllSigned` or `Set-ExecutionPolicy Bypass -Scope Process`.